 Find the latest price on:

-This 11 piece cookset has everything a solo backpacker needs for cooking up great meals in the backcountry.
+This 11 piece cookset has everything a solo backpacker needs for cooking up great one pot meals in the backcountry.
 The non-stick pot, frying pan and kettle are accompanied by a bowl, spoon, ladel and sponge, and the whole lot packs neatly together inside a carry bag.
 The Winterial Camping Cookset pots also have fold away handles and the aluminium is both hardwearing and lightweight.
 A really excellent value cookset for camping and backpacking.